-Shareholders' agreements in connection with minority investments or 'consortium' deals typically include the right to designate a certain number of directors and the right to approve (or veto) certain transactions (eg, change in control transactions, affiliate transactions, certain equity or debt issuances, and dividends).
+Shareholders' agreements in connection with minority investments or 'consortium' deals typically include the right to designate a certain number of directors and the right to approve (or veto) certain transactions (eg, change in control transactions, affiliate transactions, certain equity or debt issuances, dividends).
 Private equity sponsors may also negotiate for pre-emptive rights to allow them to maintain the same percentage ownership after giving effect to a primary equity issuance by the target.
-In addition, shareholder agreements frequently include transfer restrictions (which prohibit transfers of target securities for a particular time period and transfers in excess of specified percentages), tag-along rights (ie, right of a shareholder to transfer securities to a person who is purchasing securities from another holder) and drag-along rights (ie, right of a shareholder to require other holders to transfer securities to a person who is purchasing in excess of a specified percentage of securities from such shareholder).
+In addition, shareholders' agreements frequently include transfer restrictions (which prohibit transfers of target securities for a particular time period and in excess of specified percentages, or both), tag-along rights (ie, the right of a shareholder to transfer securities to a person who is purchasing securities from another holder) and drag-along rights (ie, the right of a shareholder to require other holders to transfer securities to a person who is purchasing securities from such shareholder).
 Sponsors typically seek other contractual rights relating to their potential exit from the investment, such as demand and piggyback registration rights (which may include the right to force an initial public offering), put rights or mandatory redemption provisions.
-In certain circumstances, shareholders' agreements in private equity transactions may also contain 'corporate opportunity' covenants that restrict the ability of shareholders (including private equity sponsors) to compete with the subject company or make investments outside the subject company that may otherwise be a potential investment or acquisition opportunity for the subject company.
+In certain circumstances, shareholders' agreements in private equity transactions may also contain 'corporate opportunity' covenants that either restrict (or in some cases, expressly permit) the ability of shareholders (including private equity sponsors) to compete with the subject company or make investments outside the subject company that may otherwise be a potential investment or acquisition opportunity for the subject company.